Frequently Asked Questions

 How long will it take to finish my basement?

-That question is probably best answered by a real estate broker whose judgement you trust and research.
+That question is probably best answered by a real estate broker whose judgement you know and trust.

 Is a permit required to finish a basement?